Artists' General Benevolent Institution

 • One-year renewable support: Assistance is typically given for one year at a time, suggesting potential for ongoing support if circumstances continue

-• Artist-led governance: The organization is run by practicing artists and allied professionals who understand the challenges of artistic careers
+• Artist-led governance: The organisation is run by practising artists and allied professionals who understand the challenges of artistic careers

 🎯 You've done the research.
 Now write an application they can't refuse.